 Extracting complex data from a diverse set of data sources can be a challenging task and this is where Hevo saves the day!
 Hevo offers a faster way to move data from Databases or SaaS applications such as FTP into your Data Warehouse like Snowflake to be visualized in a BI tool.
 Hevo is fully automated and hence does not require you to code.

-Before spending days of development effort in loading data from SFTP/FTP to Redshift manually, do give Hevo a shot by sign up for a 14-day free trial here.
+Before spending days of development effort loading data from SFTP/FTP to Redshift manually, give Hevo a shot by signing up for a 14-day free trial here.
 You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.